-Legislation passed in 2000 (now called the Iran, North Korea and Syria Nonproliferation Act) could soon bring an abrupt halt to NASA's partnership with the Russian Space Federation, Democratic Sen. Bill Nelson of Florida said.
+Legislation passed in 2000 (now called the Iran, North Korea and Syria Nonproliferation Act) could soon bring an abrupt halt to NASA's partnership with the Russian Space Federation, Democratic Senator Bill Nelson of Florida told CNN.

 Congress waived the ban in 2005, allowing NASA to enter into a $719 million contract with the Russians for use of the Soyuz through 2011.

-NASA says it is renegotiating a new long-term contract for use of the Soyuz, but, according to Nelson, the success of that contract could depend on whether lawmakers decide to approve the waiver again.
+NASA says it is currently renegotiating a new long-term contract for use of the Soyuz but, according to Nelson, the success of that contract could depend on whether or not lawmakers decide to approve the waiver again.

-Election-year politics combined with increasing concerns about Iran and the ongoing crisis in Georgia all but guarantee that lawmakers will not vote for the exemption, Nelson said.
+Election-year politics combined with increasing concerns about Iran and the ongoing crisis in Georgia all but guarantee that lawmakers will not vote for the exemption, said Nelson.

-That means NASA could lose access to the $100 billion space station unless it continues to fly the shuttle or strikes some sort of deal with another space agency willing to put forward money for additional Soyuz seats, the senator said.
+That means NASA could lose access to the $100 billion space station unless it continues to fly the shuttle or strikes some sort of deal with another space agency willing to put forward money for additional Soyuz seats, the Senator explained to CNN.

-"If our relationship with Russia is strained, who knows if Russia will give us rides in the future?"
-Nelson asked.
-"Or if they give us rides, will they charge such an exorbitant price that it becomes blackmail?"
+"If our relationship with Russia is strained who knows if Russia will give us rides in the future?"
+Nelson continued.
+"Or if they give us rides will they charge such an exorbitant price that it becomes blackmail?"

-NASA has been working with Russian engineers to try to determine the cause of the dangerous descents but has failed come up with any concrete answers.
+NASA has been working with Russian engineers to try to determine the cause of the dangerous descents but has so far failed come up with any concrete answers.

-"We do not have concerns," NASA spokesman Rob Navias said.
+"We do not have concerns," NASA spokesman Rob Navias told CNN.
 "The Soyuz, which has been flying for decades now, is extremely reliable and is extremely capable."